-Nevertheless, individuals who start at the community college with the intent to earn a baccalaureate have been found to engage in one to two more semesters of schooling than those who enrolled at four-year colleges, [iii] a benefit that has economic rewards in terms of increased earnings. [iv]
+Nevertheless, individuals who start at the community college intending to earn a baccalaureate degree have been found to engage in one to two more semesters of schooling than those who enrolled at four-year colleges, (3) a benefit that has economic rewards in terms of increased earnings.
+(4)

-- Four-year institutions that admit greater numbers of community college students have relatively high attrition rates, placing transfers-in in relatively less congenial learning environments than those generally found at four-year colleges.
+- Four-year institutions that admit greater numbers of community college students have relatively high attrition rates, placing transfers in relatively less congenial learning environments than those generally found at four-year colleges.

-Four-year institutions with high levels of transfers-in of former community college students are inclined to have high attrition rates, fewer financial resources, less on-campus housing, lower tuition and fees (associated with lower persistence), and a larger number of two-year institutions in the state in which the four-year institution is located. [v] While the presence of a high attrition rate at four-year institutions signals an increase in capacity for students who are eligible to transfer, it also signals a decrease in factors that will help those who transfer attain a baccalaureate.
+Four-year institutions with high levels of transfers-in of former community college students tend to have high attrition rates, fewer financial resources, less on-campus housing, lower tuition and fees (associated with lower persistence), and a larger number of two-year institutions in the state in which the four-year institution is located.
+(5) While the presence of a high attrition rate at four-year institutions provides an increased ability to enroll transfer students, it also signals a decrease in factors that will help those who transfer attain a baccalaureate degree.
 This can skew comparisons between the academic experiences of those who initially enroll in four-year colleges and those who start at community colleges.

 - Many four-year colleges unfairly deny community college credits.